10 essential tips for living in a motorhome or campervan

 Check your vehicle is safe

-The first was trusting our motorhome dealer when he said the brakes on our first motorhome had been serviced.
+The first was trusting the motorhome dealer when he said the brakes on our first motorhome had been serviced.
 We took his word and didn’t even check the brake fluid, which was a mistake when we were about to visit the Alps!
 (For anyone wondering, the brake fluid will either be vanilla or red.
 Just make sure it’s not murky or dirty.)

 Literally- there was smoke.
 Even two hours later, there was still smoke.
 We probably should have called our breakdown assistance at that point, but we decided to head for the local garage- which was at the bottom of the mountain.
 As we set off, we realised our brakes were completely useless and we only had the handbrake to slow us down!
 It was the most scared I’ve ever been in the van.
 We did make it to the bottom safely, and got to the garage who replaced our brakes, but it was a sobering lesson.